awangran/ineedfood/README.md

 #Food Oasis
-A hackathon project for Katy Youth Hacks, developed by team Ma Ma Mia!.
+A hackathon project, developed by team Ma Ma Mia!.
 Provides resources for people living in food deserts.